Integrating Library of Congress Digital Resources for Historical Thinking in a 1:1 Classroom Environment

 Professional Development Grant for Teachers in Nebraska

-This grant, awarded to the Nebraska Department of Education, is one of multi-state projects submitted by members of the Social Studies Assessment, Curriculum and Instruction collaborative of the Chief Council of State School Officers (CCSSO) designed to provide several one-day professional development workshops to 100 social studies teachers.
-The participants were introduced to the framework of 21st century learning and the use of Library of Congress resources.
-Participants gained hands-on experience creating documentaries using Microsoft Moviemaker and Digital Docs in a Box.
+This grant, awarded to the Nebraska Department of Education, was one of the multi-state projects submitted by members of the Social Studies Assessment, Curriculum, and Instruction collaborative of the Council of Chief State School Officers (CCSSO).
+It was designed to provide several one-day professional development workshops to social studies teachers.
+The participants were introduced to the framework of 21st-century learning and the use of resources from the Library of Congress.
+Participants gained hands-on experience in creating documentaries using Microsoft Moviemaker and Digital Docs in a Box.
 Each participant also developed and implemented a lesson plan that incorporated newly developed knowledge and skills.

 Contact: Larry Starr